 Sandeep Allam has served as President of the Company and Chairman of the board of directors of the Company since January 2021.
 Mr. Allam has over 16 years of experience in information technology services and consulting.
-Since August 2010, Mr. Allam has served as the Chief Executive Officer of STLogics Corporation, a diversified technology holding company, and from 2006 to 2010, Mr. Allam served as Vice President of Information Technology Services at STLogics Corporation.
+Since August 2010, Mr. Allam has served as the Chief Executive Officer of Sahasra Technologies Corp., doing business as STLogics Corporation, a diversified technology holding company, and from 2006 to 2010, Mr. Allam served as Vice President of Information Technology Services at STLogics Corporation.
 In addition, since December 2015, Mr. Allam has served as an executive board member at RADcube, a technology consulting company, and as executive board member at Skill Demand Corp, an energy and utility solutions company.
 Furthermore, since January 2021, Mr. Allam has served as an executive board member at Blue Agilis Corp., an agile transformation software solutions company.
 Mr. Allam holds a Master of Science degree in Information Technology from Ferris State University and a Bachelor of Science degree in Ceramics and Cement Technology from Gulbarga University.
 We believe that Mr. Allam is qualified to serve as a member of the Company's board of directors because of his experience in senior leadership roles and background in consulting.

-Priya Prasad - Chief Operating Officer
+Priya Prasad - Chief Financial Officer and Chief Operating Officer

-Priya Prasad has served as Chief Operating Officer of the Company since March 2022.
-Since March 2005, Mrs. Prasad has served as President of STLogics Corporation, a diversified technology holding company.
+Priya Prasad has served as Chief Operating Officer of the Company since March 2022 and Chief Financial Officer of the Company since January 2023.
+Since March 2005, Mrs. Prasad has served as President of Sahasra Technologies Corp., doing business as STLogics Corporation, a diversified technology holding company.
 Since January 2015, Mrs. Prasad has served as board member at RADcube, a technology company providing enterprise solutions and business consulting, and since January 2015, she has served as board member at Skill Demand Corp., an energy and utility solutions company.
 In addition, since January 2021, Mrs. Prasad has served as an advisory board member at Blue Agilis Corp., an agile transformation software solutions company.
 Mrs. Prasad holds a Master of Business Administration degree from the University of Massachusetts - Boston, a Master of Science degree in Environmental Science from Bangalore University and a Bachelor of Science degree in Environmental Science from Mount Carmel College.